 Toxicity with midazolam is rare but can happen when combined with other CNS depressants like alcohol, opioids, and other tricyclic antidepressants.
 The risk increases with intravenous administration and in elderly individuals with COPD.
 Symptoms of overdose include ataxia, nystagmus, hypotension, slurred speech, slurred speech, impaired motor coordination, coma, and death.
 Impaired reflexes, impaired balance and dizziness, dysarthria, and vasomotor collapse can also occur.
 Flumazenil is the antidote for midazolam toxicity.
 Supportive treatment is the initial therapy course.
 Activated charcoal is an option within 1 hour of intoxication.
 In many instances, flumazenil is not prudent, as it can precipitate seizures when used in a mixed overdose of CNS depressants.
 Rapid intravenous infusion in elderly individuals having COPD can also result in an overdose.

 Enhancing Healthcare Team Outcomes

 All healthcare workers who use midazolam should know what to do in the event of an overdose.
 Resuscitative equipment and flumazenil must be available in the room when using this agent.
 The drug is relatively safe but is known to cause respiratory depression, especially when combined with fentanyl.
-Interprofessional teamwork will yield better results and minimize adverse reactions with midazolam, leading to improved patient outcomes.
+Interprofessional teamwork that includes clinicians, mid-level practitioners, nurses, and pharmacists will yield better results and minimize adverse reactions with midazolam through coordinated monitoring and supportive patient counseling, leading to improved patient outcomes.
 [Level 5]